skeoop/skeoop.github.io/labs/Lab1-checklist.md

 ## Hint for GameSolver using Bisection

-The common way to solve a problem like the guessing game is the **Bisection Algorithm**, also called Binary Search.
+The common way to solve a problem like the guessing game is the **Bisection Algorithm**, also called **Binary Search**.
 At each step you divide the search interval in half, so that the solution is always somewhere in the search interval.

 Suppose `min` in the lower end of the interval and `max` is the upper end of the interval where the solution is.
 Using Bisection we would guess:
 ```java